daedaleanai/exp-bminator2/doc/ddln-bminator2-ICD.md

 The Daedalean BMInator v2 contains a Bosch BMI088 MEMS IMU to measure 6-dof motion at up to 1600 Hz(accelerometer) and 2000 Hz(gyroscope) and a Bosch BME280 which senses environmental temperature, pressure and humidity.

 A Host Unit must be able to obtain the IMU and environmental data streams from the BMInator and be able to correlate them in time to it's own time reference.
 The Host Unit must also be able to read and control settings in the sensors, and store and retrieve up to a kilobyte of data in it's non volatile memory.

+In addition the device contains a current source to supply a heater element and an analog input to sense temperature using a thermistor.
+The Host Unit can send commands to set the desired temperature.

 To this end the BMInator is physically, electically and logically connected to the Host Unit, which can send a time pulse and serial commands, and receives a timestamped datastream with the measurements, and responses to the commands.